 You have skipped the navigation, tab for page content

-The Blues team prevailed 11-6 in a close and record-breaking Game One, where the result was in the balance until the final moments.
+The Blues prevailed 11-6 in a close and record-breaking Game One, where the result was in the balance until the final moments.
 Jesse Southwell kicked a field goal to put her side in front, before a Jess Sergis try just before the siren added the bonus points.

 The Maroons however will be hoping to break a hoodoo of their own having not won at Suncorp Stadium under the State of Origin banner.